 At the theoretical level, is computing power strong enough to simulate all human beings simultaneously?

 The answer concerns the nature of the simulation.
 Assuming that simulation controls only significant milestones in our lives and not every second and every marginal decision, the answer is "yes."
-The computing power required is enormous but probably possible on a theoretical level.
+The computing power required is enormous, but it is probably possible theoretically.

 Links: